AMP's CBD exit: Will more Kiwis work from home or return to the office?

 "The challenge is to what extent are they prepared to take the leap."

-Vernon said it wanted to change its whole approach to flexible working rather than building off the starting point of everyone being in the office and then making exceptions.
+Vernon said AMP wanted to change its whole approach to flexible working rather than building off the starting point of everyone being in the office and then making exceptions.

 He said the hardest part was not getting front-line staff to work from home but the executive level.